 So he visited her one evening, and let her assume that he was a potential customer.
 She must have had some minimal understanding of God and the Church's teachings, because she gave a surprising answer to Paphnutius' request that they find a private place.
 She said, "You know that if you believe in God, there is no place to hide your deeds."
 Paphnutius built on this answer to remind her forcefully that she must, for her own salvation, give up the way of life that was harming her soul as well as the souls of so many others.

 Thais, too, recognized a gift from God.
 It came in the person of this unusual visitor.
 She didn't take offense at Paphnutius, or tell him not to "judge" her.
 She took his words to heart and changed her life, retiring to a solitary cell in a women's monastery near Paphnutius' hermitage.
 The rest of her life was spent there in repentant prayer.

 After about three years, Thais died with a purified soul that was ready to meet God without fear.
-We read that the second disciple of Saint Anthony, who is known as Paul the Simple and whose feast day is October 4th, had a wonderful vision of Saint Thais.
+We read that the second disciple of Saint Anthony, who is known as Paul the Simple, had a wonderful vision of Saint Thais.
 He saw her among the angels in heaven, where a beautiful dwelling had been prepared for her.

-On this day we read words from Saint Paul that remind us to recognize the great gift God has given all of us.
-Paul writes in Galatians 5: 13, "For you were called to freedom, brethren; only do not use your freedom as an opportunity for the flesh, but through love be servants of one another."
+Saint Paul reminds us to recognize the great gift God has given all of us.
+He writes in Galatians 5: 13, "For you were called to freedom, brethren; only do not use your freedom as an opportunity for the flesh, but through love be servants of one another."

 The gift of freedom can be used in any way we choose.
 After years of using her freedom in a way that was actually bondage, Saint Thais learned about a new way to use it.
-She chose to serve God and the people around her through the prayerful, repentant tears that can cleanse the soul—those tears that are yet another gift of our generous Lord.
+She chose to serve God and the people around her through the prayerful, repentant tears that can cleanse the soul, the kind of tears that are yet another gift of our generous Lord.